ed-schwarz/BEING/README.md

 Python API to be used in the BEING project with the SPEKTRA S-Test

+Currently only working in onde of the two cards in the S-Test (first from left to right).

 ## Installation

 Clone the directory using git clone <URL>